sofia099/Geospatial-Search/README.md

 }
 ```

 In short, this query runs a spatial search to find Airbnb data points that are/aren't contained in denoted polygons and/or are within a certain distance from denoted shapes (could be points, lines, or polygons).
 It will return the **10** results at random.
-You can easily add additional metadata filtering in the `WHERE` clause and sorting by addin a `ORDER BY` clause.
+You can easily add additional metadata filtering in the `WHERE` clause and sorting by addin a `ORDER BY` clause.<br /><br />

 ## Step 4: Create an API Key & Grab your Region
 Create an API key in Rockset in the [API Keys tab of the Console](https://console.rockset.com/apikeys).
 The region can be found in the dropdown menu at the top of the page.
-For more information, refer to [Rockset's API Reference](https://docs.rockset.com/documentation/reference/rest-api).
+For more information, refer to [Rockset's API Reference](https://docs.rockset.com/documentation/reference/rest-api).<br /><br />

 ## Step 5: Update `geospatial-search.html`
 Before running the .html file, check the following lines & update as needed: